deegree/deegree3/deegree-services/deegree-webservices-handbook/src/main/sphinx/webservices.rst

 You can configure the WMS to use one or more preconfigured themes.
 In WMS terms, each theme is mapped to a layer in the WMS capabilities.
 So if you use one theme, the WMS root layer corresponds to the root theme.
 If you use multiple themes, a synthetic root layer is exported in the capabilities, with one child layer corresponding to each root theme.
 The themes are configured using the ``ThemeId`` element.

+In addition, you can add an optional ``VisibilityInspector``.
+This option is described in the next section.

 Here is an example snippet of the content section:

 .. code-block:: xml